MassoudHasanpour/Website-Safety-Classifier-API/README.md

 This repository includes APIs, both back and front-end sides, that classify websites using NLP techniques and deep neural networks.
-Please note that your input data should have a structure like the CSV file.
+Please note that your input data should have a structure like the xlsx file.